Charles Butt Foundation

-Stephanie G. Ward, Ph.D., is the interim dean of the Greehey School of Business.
+Stephanie G. Ward, Ph.D., is the Vice Provost for Vocation & Career, leading the Career & Professional Development Center at St. Mary’s University.
 She joined St. Mary’s University in 2004 after completing her Ph.D. at the University of Houston and she has never looked back.
 Being a Rattler is in her blood and she believes it is a privilege to be here.
-During her time at St. Mary’s, Stephanie has served as the founder and director of the Greehey Scholars Program and the Chair of the Management and Marketing Department.
+During her time at St. Mary’s, Stephanie has served as interim Dean of the Greehey School of Business, the founder and director of the Greehey Scholars Program and the Chair of the Management and Marketing Department.
 Her love is being in the classroom with students engaging in thoughtful exploration of what it means to pursue a meaningful business career while challenging students to learn more than they thought they could.
 Being able to help a student exceed his/her potential is what drives her.

 Before coming to St. Mary’s, Stephanie worked in the banking and insurance industries in the accounting and auditing fields before realizing her passion was education.
 She has also taught at the University of Houston, Texas Women’s University – Houston Campus, and Alvin Community College Prison Program.

 When she isn’t at St. Mary’s, Stephanie can be found out and about on her bicycle, working with her San Antonio non-profit chapter of Ride for Reading, hanging at her husband’s brewery, or in Minneapolis listening to their son, Zach, play his guitar.